Qiu-Group/EXPH/Tutorial/Tutorial.md

    **In reality, you can link the directory you have done in the standard GW+BSE calculation, and you don't have to redo it**
   - execute this in command line:
-  `finite_Q_get_data.py`
+  `finite_any_Q_DFT.py`
-  go to several files to double check if everything seems normal.
+  go to several files to doublecheck if everything seems normal.
   - run DFT calculation (modify number of nodes, number of mpi-task and QE path before you run it):
   `sbatch go.sh`
   this may last 2 minutes if you use -N 10 -n 560